When you’re mistakenly reported as deceased, you need a credit reporting lawyer.

 - Mental and emotional distress.
 Deceased reporting is one of the most stressful and anxiety-inducing forms of credit report errors.
 Losing access to your entire financial life can cause rapid and disastrous consequences.

-The law upholds your right to accurate consumer data and obligates companies to investigate and fix their mistakes, but the system itself is broken.
-Investigations are frequently inadequate, and stalls, delays, and unfixed errors are common.
-A lawyer will clearly set out your rights, guide you through the dispute and recovery process, and get you compensation.
+You have the right to accurate credit reports and consumer reporting agencies (such as Experian, Equifax, and TransUnion) have to investigate and fix their mistakes.
+A lawyer clearly sets out your rights, guides you through the dispute and recovery process, and get you compensation.

 Believe it or not, sometimes proving you’re alive isn’t easy and may even involve refusals to fix the mistake.
-Never accept their nonsense when they say they’ve investigated and confirmed that an account was correctly marked deceased.
+Don’t be shocked if they even say they’ve investigated and confirmed it’s right.
 This is a common outcome of shoddy internal investigations and does not meet their legal obligations to do the right thing.
 But a lawsuit usually gets the job done.

-Correcting deceased reporting shouldn’t have to be a complicated and convoluted process, but it frequently is.
-Working with an experienced attorney gives you the best shot at a full resolution and maximum compensation.
+Correcting deceased reporting mistakes shouldn’t have to be a complicated and convoluted process, but it frequently is.
+Working with an experienced credit reporting lawyer gives you the best shot at fixing the problems for good and getting money for any harm to your life, finances, and mental wellbeing.

 - We know the law.
 We know the laws that protect you and how to go after these careless mega-corporations using every possible legal option available.

 - We know the SSA.
-We know how to handle the process of disputing this error with the Social Security Administration.
+We know how to handle the process of disputing this credit reporting error with the Social Security Administration.

 - We know the problems.
-We’ve seen, heard, and handled every type of credit report error, including deceased reporting, and put our full knowledge and resources into everything we do.
+We’ve seen, heard, and handled every type of credit reporting error, including being mistakenly reported as deceased, and put our full knowledge and resources into everything we do.

 - We know the tricks.
-We know the tactics used by these companies to delay doing anything to fix reporting mistakes.
+We know the tactics used by the credit bureaus to delay doing anything to fix credit reporting mistakes.
 They’d rather convince you it’s a lost cause.
 We know otherwise.

-- We provide legal guidance.
+- We know how to guide you.
 We help you gather necessary data and evidence, craft and file legally sound disputes, and advise you of your rights and best practices along the way.

-- We file a lawsuit.
-If your errors aren’t corrected or the fallout persists, we file a lawsuit to hold companies accountable.
+- We know how to file a lawsuit.
+If your deceased reporting error isn’t corrected or the fallout persists, we file a lawsuit to hold the credit reporting companies accountable.

-- We get you money.
-If you’ve been harmed by credit report errors and you’re entitled to compensation, we know how to maximize it.
+- We know how to get you money.
+If you’ve been harmed by credit reporting errors and you’re entitled to compensation, we know how to maximize it.

-Don’t underestimate the peace of mind that comes from knowing every next move is the right move toward recovery.
+Pro Tip!
+Don’t underestimate the peace of mind that comes from knowing that every next move is the right move toward recovery.

 - review your credit reports for free